joabehenrique/employee-manager/README.md

 1º Run the backend on your intellij just build and run

-2º Run the backend in your VSCode and run with the command below
+2º Run the frontend in your VSCode and run with the command below
 ```
 > npm run start
 ```